I wanted to name this article; The Huge Difference Between Organic & Non-Organic Coffee” but I figured it would be too many words.

 In order to remove the caffeine from the coffee, chemicals generally have to be applied in the extraction process.
 What then happens is that the decaf coffee tends to have even more caffeine in it than simply regular coffee.

 However, if you can’t handle regular strength coffee, there is good news.
-There are many companies such as Intelligentsia that use a water process to extract the caffeine from the coffee without having to use harmful chemicals.
+There are many companies such as Short Sleeves Coffee Co. that use a water process to extract the caffeine from the coffee without having to use harmful chemicals.
 Cheers!